Skip to main content

 Dementia with Lewy Bodies (DLB)

 Dementia with Lewy Bodies (DLB) affects many areas of the nervous system.
-DLB is categorized by cognitive, psychiatric/behavioral and physical symptoms a person experiences
+DLB is categorized by cognitive, psychiatric/behavioral and physical symptoms a person experiences.

 Learn More